Secrets of the Words You Know

 2.

-Each blog includes questions to help you think points through and check your understanding.
+Questions in each blog will help you think points through and check your understanding.
+Subscribers will be sent the full set of these answers*

 3.